 Here are some ways to save on your BYO alcohol bill:

 - Buy case lots at a time – some supermarkets and liquor stores provide a hefty discount when you buy half or full cases of wine.
 Get in touch and see what’s on offer in your area.

 - Buy a bottle a week with your supermarket shop, and grab whatever is on special (helps soften the blow to your wallet)

 - Sale & Return – many liquor stores offer a “Sale and Return” service where you can buy your alcohol, then return whatever you don’t use – great peace of mind.

-- Sign up to a Wine Plan at the NZ Wine Society: If you have a year or more up your sleeve, one of their Wine plans would be perfect for you.
+- Sign up to a Wine Plan: If you have a year or more up your sleeve, some places have Wine plans.
 You get a case of wine delivered every three months with a selection of wines

 - A combination of the above: If you’ve got some time, start putting away cheaper wines then use a Sale & Return service for some peace of mind that you won’t run out.